kamranayub/cypress-browser-permissions/CONTRIBUTING.md

 #### `managed_content_setting_values`

 Stores "managed" permissions.
-When a Chrome profile is managed by an organization, settings will take effect here.

-#### `default_content_setting_values`

-Stores "default" permissions.
-When a Chromium profile is "unmanaged", settings will take effect here.
+Settings specified here will take effect when the profile is launched.

 ### Firefox: